Lorentz-like extension Mixing Higgs and Gauge Fields in a U(1) symmetric model: Alternative Considerations

-Now, the contraction procedure used to arrive to the Poincar\'e algebra can also be considered for the variables involved in the space--time complexification.
-We could set ${\bf T}_{\mu\nu}=(1/\Lambda^2) {T}_{\mu\nu}, {\bf T}_{\rho}=(1/\Lambda)T_{\rho},\hat{\bf T}_{\rho}=(1/\Lambda)\hat{ T}_{\rho}$,\, which in the end corresponds to the replacement $r=\tilde{r}/\Lambda^2, \ell=\lambda/\Lambda$.
-In fact, the contraction formalism, although a well posed mathematical procedure for undergoing from a Lie algebra to another, does not necessarily account for the actual physical underpinnings for such procedure.
-The nature of the gravitational coupling naively recalls the Fermi constant, which just account for the effective remnant of a massive gauge field.
-We do not know if this is the case here, but playing the game of introducing dimensionful couplings (and dimensionless fields) let us foresee possible sceneries for the path to effective low energy symmetry.
+Now, the contraction procedure used to arrive at the Poincar\'e algebra can also be considered for the variables involved in the space--time complexification.
+We could set \({\bf T}_{\mu\nu}=(1/\Lambda^2) {T}_{\mu\nu}, {\bf T}_{\rho}=(1/\Lambda)T_{\rho},\hat{\bf T}_{\rho}=(1/\Lambda)\hat{ T}_{\rho}\), which in the end corresponds to the replacement \(r=\tilde{r}/\Lambda^2, \ell=\lambda/\Lambda\).
+In fact, the contraction formalism, although a well-posed mathematical procedure for undergoing from a Lie algebra to another, does not necessarily account for the actual physical underpinnings for such a procedure.
+The nature of the gravitational coupling naively recalls the Fermi constant, which just accounts for the effective remnant of a massive gauge field.
+We do not know if this is the case here, but playing the game of introducing dimensionful couplings (and dimensionless fields) let us foresee possible scenarios for the path to effective low-energy symmetry.

-The building of a factor embodying an invariant measure suggest a quartic invariant (extending the Pauli-Luba\'nski invariant) in the fields.
-Some extension of the quadratic invariant in (\ref{QuarticInv}) might lead the ultimate invariant measure.
+The building of a factor embodying an invariant measure suggests a quartic invariant (perhaps extending the Pauli-Lubanski invariant) in the fields.
+Some extension of the quadratic invariant in (\ref{QuarticInv}) might lead to the ultimate invariant measure.